 Submaximal exercise tests are still a useful way to measure your VO₂ max levels and your overall levels of heart and lung endurance during exercise.

 The type of VO₂ max test that’s best for you depends on your fitness level.
 Your doctor or instructor may have you do one of the following tests if you exercise regularly or are a trained athlete:

 - multistage bleep test

-You may do a simple walk/run test on a treadmill if your fitness level is lower.
+You may do a simple walk/run test on a treadmill if you’re newer to exercise or have not exercised for some time.
 Other possible VO₂ max tests include:

 - compare your best speed or time to average results from others for similar activities

 Want to get really geeky?
 Here’s the methodology for figuring out what your VO₂ max is as a figure called metabolic equivalents (METS).
 That’s the official term for how much energy your body uses when it’s resting.

 Basically, 1 MET equals about 3.5 milliliters (mL) of oxygen (O₂) divided by how much you weigh times a single minute.